When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 PayPal Loading Screen | Image Source

-Have you noticed a circular animated icon, which appears at many other websites when the website loading takes a bit of time?
+Have you noticed a circular animated icon, which appears on many other websites when the website loading takes a bit of time?

 This circular animation gives you a clue that there’s a process underway, based on the action you have taken.
 The clue tells you to stay patient and wait.